hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     be between 50% and 200% of that of the instantaneous projected energy, though this could easily be exposed to the user if required.

+..
+    [review] - VAN: What happens if I do not provide a shift damping value in the qmc table but there is also none in the restart file due to legacy?

     .. note::
         This approach will modify the shift damping to ensure a reasonable variation in the shift during a calculation.
         Updates to the shift damping will be printed within the output file, and the final shift damping written into